aditiisaxena/FastFruits/README.md

 # FastFruits Online Retail Store
 FastFruits is an online retail store that sells fruits and vegetables.
+We have tried to design the database and business logic layer for a Quick Commerce retail store specializing in fruits and vegetables.
+Fruits and vegetables are the most difficult Stock Keeping Unit category for most grocery companies owing to a standard wastage rate of 30%.
+Our system aims to minimize this wastage through algorithmic end-to-end lifecycle management of fruits and vegetables. <br>
 This project is a database management system (DBMS) that has been built using MySQL and Flask to manage the data for FastFruits.

 ![Alt text](Screenshot%202023-05-07%20150838.png "a title")
 ## Features